Board committees

 Roles and responsibilities

-The main internal advisory functions are that of Senior Independent Director, CEO, CFO and Company Secretary, whose responsibilities are described below.
+The main internal advisory functions are that of Chairman, CEO, COO and Company Secretary, whose responsibilities are described below.

 Chair – Brian O’Cathain